mneedham/all-the-imports/where-to-do-processing.md

 ## Client Side

 * Generate cypher statements client side and stream them to the server
+* Seems like it would at least make sense to do some validation of the file client side before sending to the server

 + Can use [transactional API](http://docs.neo4j.org/chunked/preview/rest-api-transactional.html) to process those cypher queries

 ## Server Side

 * Create new end point that takes CSV files as input and then convert those into nodes/relationships in the database

-+ Security around uploading files
+- Security around uploading files
 	* Virus scanning server side
 - Need to make changes in two places - can't just write a standalone tool and have it work with an existing installation